 Antibiotic Prophylaxis Before Shock Wave Lithotripsy

 We are currently conducting an international multicenter randomized controlled trial (RCT) of antibiotic prophylaxis before shock wave lithotripsy (SWL), the APPEAL trial.
 The APPEAL trial is a large, two arm, blinded placebo controlled trial that will recruit over 1,400 patients.
 Our primary outcome is a composite of positive post-SWL urine culture (≥ 105 CFU/ ml), with symptoms of cystitis (defined as new onset burning sensation or pain with voiding, frequency, urgency), or pyelonephritis or urosepsis (hospital admission with fever ≥38.5 C) within 2 weeks of SWL.
-Secondary analysis include individual components of our primary outcome and a pre-defined exploratory analysis to identify pre-operative characteristics that predict infection.
-Pilot testing has been completed at Western University in Canada with approximately 600 patients, and recruitment has also been started at Helsinki University Hospital in Finland.
-Additional sites in Canada, Saudi Arabia, Brazil and Denmark will begin recruiting patients soon.
+Secondary analyses include individual components of our primary outcome and a pre-defined exploratory analysis to identify pre-operative characteristics that predict infection.
+We have recruited approximately 400 patients in Canada and over 200 patients in Finland thus far.
+Recruitment is also underway in Denmark, and will begin in Saudi Arabia and Brazil shortly.